Former Judge of the Supreme Court of India

 EnrolmentJuly 5th 1985

-Banerjee J was elevated as a judge of the Supreme Court on August 7th 2018.
+Banerjee J was elevated as a judge of the Supreme Court on August 7th 2018 and retired after a four-year tenure on September 23rd, 2022.

 A five-judge Bench in Rajendra Diwan v Pradeep Kumar Ranibala (2019) held that Section 13(2) Chhattisgarh Rent Control Act, 2011 was unconstitutional due to legislative incompetence.
 Banerjee J authored the unanimous opinion.